 You can help

-Keep them safe
+Keep our penguins safe

-What if you don’t want noisy penguins nesting under your house?
+But what if you don’t want noisy penguins nesting under your house?

 - Check you haven’t blocked a bird in, or separated a parent from its chicks.
 It is risky to block penguins’ access while they are nesting or moulting (from May to early March), as you may trap birds under the house.
 Also, by sealing them out, you may expose a moulting bird to predators.